 Members of the Editorial Board shall aim at meeting the expectations of readers and authors, constantly improve the quality of the journal, guarantee the high quality of published materials, promote freedom of expression and preclude commercial benefits which may infringe intellectual standards.

 It is a duty of the members of the Editorial Board is to seek the best authors and reviewers, and to select appropriate topics.

 Members of the Editorial Board shall be responsible for the acceptance for publication or rejection of the article.
 They only accept articles in case of which they have certainty that they contain reliable and accurate research results and information based on credible sources.
 They shall make every effort to detect plagiarism and support authors whose copyrights have been violated, shall apply sanctions against the unfair authors, such as removal of the article from the site, notification of the University, with which the author is associated, etc. They try to avoid the conflict of interest in case of rejected or accepted articles.

 While deciding to accept or reject a paper for publication the Editorial Board takes into account the topic, originality, importance and relevance to the readers of the journal, without interference of the owner and the publisher.

 Editors are responsible for the protection of personal data.

-AHPST is included in the list of Polish journals issued by the Ministry of Science and University Level Schools and each author of articles published in AHFiMS obtains ten points.
+AHPST is included in the list of Polish journals issued by the Ministry of Science and University Level Schools and each author of articles published in AHFiMS obtains twenty points.
 The journal is ranked on the ERIH plus, Index Copernicus, Bazhum, CEJSH and EBSCO and CEEOL.

 The journal founded by Leszek Kołakowski, Bronisław Baczko and Jan Garewicz appears continuously since 1957.